yongmingyang/tp/docs/tutorials/AddRemark.md

 ## Add a placeholder element for remark to the UI

-Without getting too deep into `fxml`, let’s go on a 5 minute adventure to get some placeholder text to show up for each questionSet.
+Without getting too deep into `fxml`, let’s go on a 5 minute adventure to get some placeholder text to show up for each qAndA.

 Simply add the following to [`seedu.medmoriser.ui.QuestionSetCard`](https://github.com/se-edu/addressbook-level3/commit/850b78879582f38accb05dd20c245963c65ea599#diff-0c6b6abcfac8c205e075294f25e851fe).